Dianne & Karen seek adventure and decide to hike the Everglades.

-“Good night, Dianne.”
-Karen said and fell into a troubled sleep..
+“Good night,” Karen said and fell into a troubled sleep.

 Dianne sat, admiring the stars, as they began appearing in the dusky sky.
 In awe of their beauty and numbers, she wished Karen was awake to share this sight.
 After a while, she too fell into a fitful sleep.
-Awaken by a noise, she opened her eyes and noticed dense fog had fallen, completely obscuring everything around her.
+Awakened by a noise, she opened her eyes and noticed a dense fog had fallen, completely obscuring everything around her.
 After that, she became alert to every little noise and couldn’t get back to sleep.

 The next morning, Karen groaned as she tried to get up.
 Shivering, she stood, “I feel as if I got into a fight and lost.”

-“I know what you mean,” Dianne stood, leaning against the tree for balance.
-She looked around and noticed stands of Cyprus trees everywhere, something she missed last night."
+“I know what you mean,” Dianne stood leaning against the tree for balance.
+She looked around and noticed there were stands of Cypress trees everywhere, something they were too tired to notice last night."
 Taking out her map, she traced her finger along the area she thought they had covered, "Loop Road has to be around here somewhere.”
 She acknowledged as she picked up her knapsack and began walking.
 Karen slung her backpack over her shoulders and followed.

-They hiked through the forest of dwarf Cyprus trees and tangled thickets of saw palmetto, Karen wailed, “We're lost and nobody will ever find us, only our bones.”
+They hiked past a forest of dwarf Cyprus trees and many tangled thickets of saw palmetto.
+Karen sighed, “We're lost and nobody knows we’re out here.
+We should have told someone.”

-"They're beautiful!
+"They're pretty.
 Hey, I heard a car...
 Didn't you hear a car?...
-That's definitely a car!"
+That definitely sounded like a car!"
 Karen exclaimed, hopping up and down.
-She began to trace the sound to where it came from and came to a thicket of ferns and peeked through some large fronds, “I found a road!"
+She began to trace the sound to where it came from and came to a thicket of ferns.
+Peeking through the large fronds, she yelled.
+“I found the road!"

-Dianne peeked through the ferns and grinned at Karen, "More precise, you found Loop Road, so let's squeeze on through and thumb a ride."
+Dianne peeked through the ferns and grinned at Karen, "You found Loop Road, so let's squeeze on through and thumb a ride."

-Reaching the road, Karen turned full circle, “Which way do we go?”
+Reaching the road, Karen turned full circle, “Which way is your car?”

 Dianne stood on the road, looking both ways and pointed, “This way.”

 Karen limped alongside Dianne who didn’t fare much better, “I don’t think I can walk much further.”

 "Look!
-A car's coming,” Dianne cried, standing in the road, waving her arms.
+A car's coming!”
+Dianne stood in the middle of the road and began waving her arms.

-As the car pulled up, a woman rolled down her window and asked, "Need a ride?"
+As the car slowed up, a woman rolled down her window and asked, "Need a ride?"

-Dianne and Karen walked up to the car, “Could you take us to the Big Cyprus Preserve parking lot.”
+Dianne and Karen walked over to the driver’s side.
+“Could you take us to the Big Cypress Preserve parking lot.”

 “You’re in luck!
 I’m going that way, get in,” she offered.
 “You two look like you spent the night here.”

-“Yes, we got lost hiking, and couldn’t find our way back,” Dianne said.
-“No matter which way I chose, it was the wrong way.”
+“Yes, we did.
+We got lost hiking, and couldn’t find our way back,” Dianne said.
+“No matter which way I chose, it always turned out to be the wrong way.”

 “You aren’t the only ones who gets lost out here,” the woman laughed.
 “They really should mark those trails better."
 She told them her name was Liz, while Karen and Dianne introduced themselves.
-They told her of their adventure in the Everglades.
-Liz was impressed with how well they looked and told them so.
+They told her about their adventure in the Everglades.
+Liz was impressed with how well they coped with all the dangers and told them so.
 Dianne and Karen looked at each other and laughed.

 Waving their farewell, Dianne started the car.
-“Let’s go to the first motel we see and take a long, hot shower,” Dianne slid in behind the wheel.
+“Let’s go to the first motel we see and take a long, hot shower."